Cell Mates (play): Controversy

 In 1995, Stephen Fry famously walked out of the play near the start of its West End run, after his performance received a bad review in the Financial Times.
 It was reported at the time that he suffered an attack of stage fright, but he has since disclosed that it was bipolar disorder.
 Fry walked out of the production for good, leaving only an apology, and provoking its early closure.

 Simon Gray described Fry's action as "cowardly", and in a statement to the press said: "It is disgraceful that so much media attention has been devoted to this squalid little story ...
 I confess my own failure as a director was to have cast Stephen Fry in the first place, and in the second place, not to have acknowledged my error by requesting his departure after his (self-proclaimed) inadequacies were abundantly clear to me."
 In response to the suggestion his reaction was insensitive to Fry's predicament, Gray added: "I'm a friend of Stephen's.
 I have great sympathy because he was hurt and stressed, but what he left behind him was the most awful chaos and distress for other people who loved him, including me."

 Fry went missing, travelling to Belgium, and contemplating suicide.
 His personal website says, "The experience still haunts him, but the depression has now faded to embarrassment and the anger to forgiveness."

-The incident would be humorously referenced shortly after in Bottom Live: The Big Number Two Tour, in which Rik Mayall also starred.
+The incident would be humorously referenced shortly after in Bottom Live: The Big Number Two Tour, in which Rik Mayall also starred; during a moment in the second act of the show where Mayall breaks character and jokingly mocks Oxford following a heckler shouting "have a wank", Adrian Edmondson, Mayall's co-star in the play and comedy partner, also breaks character to ask Mayall if he had finished, and states he was "beginning to understand why Stephen Fry fucked off", jokingly implying Mayall had a hand in Fry leaving.
+The joke received a loud laughter and applause from the audience watching, while Mayall's reaction was to bow down to Edmonson's improvised joke.